 Abnormal erythropoietin levels suggest possible disease of the bone marrow or kidneys.
 Another possibility is abuse by an athlete to increase the red cell count for better athletic performance.
 The correct interpretation of an abnormal erythropoietin level depends on the particular clinical situation.
 Sometimes, the erythropoetin level may be inappropriately normal when it should be elevated (such as when there is an anemia), indicating a problem with the kidneys.

 Can a person without a medical disease or condition have a high erythropoietin (EPO) level?

 Yes.
 For example, erythropoietin has been misused as a performance-enhancing drug in athletes such as cyclists (in the Tour de France), long-distance runners, speed skaters, and Nordic (cross-country) skiers.
-When misused in such situations, erythropoietin is thought to be especially dangerous (perhaps becausedehydration due to vigorous exercise can further increase the thickness (viscosity) of the blood, raising the risk for heart attacks and strokes.
+When misused in such situations, erythropoietin is thought to be especially dangerous (perhaps becausedehydration due to vigorous exercise can further increase the thickness (viscosity) of the blood, raising the risk for blood clots, heart attacks, and strokes.
 Erythropoietin has been banned by the Tour de France, the Olympics, and other sports organizations.